StanfordAHA/garnet/tapeout_16/README.md

 `module load syn/latest`
 ~`module load innovus/latest`~ `module load genus` [1]<br/>

-[1] Note if you load both innovus and genus separately, scripts will break.
+[1] Note, if you load both innovus and genus separately, scripts will break.
 Instead, load genus, which will load the compatible version of innovus as a side effect.